PeerMeHQ/know/daos/setup.md

 ## Register Smart Contracts

-Fellowships can register their own Smart Contracts to allow users to easily interact with them.
+Peerings can register their own Smart Contracts to allow users to easily interact with them.
 The registration can be done by creating a Ticket of type **Contract Register** via a Proposal:

 ![register contract demo](/images/register-contract-demo.png)